5 Benefits of Coconut Oil for Managing Menopause Symptoms

 • Coconut oil is alkaline due to its high pH value.
 While the pH value of the vagina ranging from 3.8-5.0 is considered acidic.
 So, applying coconut oil to the vagina could increase the chances of vaginal infections.

 The hype about coconut oil for vaginal dryness isn’t unknown.
-Yet, before using coconut oil as a remedy for vaginal inflammation, and itchiness, it is safe to consult the doctor.
+Yet, before using coconut oil as a remedy for vaginal inflammation and itchiness, seeking medical advice is always recommended.

 2. For Moisturizing the Skin